kylepunta/BankingSystem/README.md

 # Banking System

-A collaborative PHP and MySQL project built during my third year at **SETU Carlow**.
-The system simulates a simple online banking platform that connects to a MySQL database and enables the user to perform CRUD operations.
+A collaborative PHP and MySQL project built during my second year at **SETU Carlow**.
+The system simulates a simple online banking platform that connects to a MySQL database, enabling users to perform CRUD operations.

 ## Technologies Used
 - **Frontend:** HTML5, CSS3, JavaScript